senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **checkRepositoryPerformance**

-    - Conducts a rudimentary repository test to gauge I/O performance.
+    - Conducts a rudimentary repository test to gauge I/O and network performance.
-        - Typically, this is only run when requested by Senzing support.
+        - Typically, this is only run when troubleshooting perforance.
         - This is a non-destructive test.

 1. **getFeature**